 71. Hunky Dory (1971) - David Bowie

 Recorded without a label and with the first gathering of what would later be known as the Spiders, (plus Rick Wakeman, score!), David Bowie tracked eleven of his most wildly different songs all for inclusion on one album, his forth Hunky Dory.
 After his folk-inspired early records and the more electric Man Who Sold the World, Bowie was throwing everything in this time, with influences being direct both in the lyrics and music.
 "Song for Dylan" and "Andy Warhol" are two self-explanatory examples, "Kooks" was written about his newborn son, "Oh!
-You Pretty Things" drops a Nietzsche reference, and the Velvet Underground make their first but not last impression on Bowie with "Queen Bitch".
-"Life on Mars?" is the track to single out if you had to though, an avant-Broadway, orchestral gem that just sums up this gentleman's brilliance.
+You Pretty Things" drops a Nietzsche reference, and The Velvet Underground make their first but not last impression on Bowie with "Queen Bitch".
+"Life on Mars?" is the track to single out if you had to though, an avant-Broadway orchestral gem that sums up this gentleman's brilliance.

 70. Stories from the City, Stories from the Sea (2000) - PJ Harvey